You may notice in Google search results that certain listings have a picture of the…

 When the progress is finished, you can go to the “Report List” tab to see a list of posts and pages that were checked by the plugin.
 Each one will have some basic information, which includes the URL, it’s Pagespeed score, and how long ago this page was checked.
 This will give you a good overall look at how your site ranks on Google.
 Remember, you’re trying to get all of your pages as close to 100 as possible.

 Between the details page and the summary page, you will be armed with a lot of information.
 And routine checks will ensure that you are always up to date and you can spot a problem right away.
-It is an extraordinarily useful plugin, and can be used to make your front-end performance decisions, which will effect SEO and page weight.
+It is an extraordinarily useful plugin and can be used to make your front-end performance decisions, which will affect SEO and page weight.
 Use it wisely.

 Costs, Caveats, Etc.

-Google Pagespeed Insights for WordPress is free to use, but there is a premium version available with even more features and more detailed plugins.
+Google Pagespeed Insights for WordPress is free to use.
 If this is something you’re using often, it’s worth checking out.
 If you are having some problems with the plugin, it has a pretty in-depth documentation that you can look at, which goes into some of the features I didn’t touch on here.
 If you are still having a problem, you can try the support forums or purchase a license to get priority support.